toofani627/toofani627/README.md

 **Currently learning front-end more deep and backend.**

 - 👋 Hi, I’m Shashank
-- 👀 I’m interested in front-end Dev
+- 👀 I’m interested in lot of things.
-- 🌱 I’m currently learning front-end more deep
+- 🌱 I’m currently learning front-end, Backend, and Basics of Microsoft Azure.
 - 💞️ I’m looking to collaborate on ...
 - 📫 you can reach me with my email : shashank3692580@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: my harkate is very funny !
+- ⚡ Fun fact: Nothing:<

 ## Languages and Tools i know:
 <div style="display: flex; align-items: center; gap: 10px;">